sriram36505/Portfolio/README.md

-﻿Portfolio Mini Project - Deep Description
+ki﻿Portfolio Mini Project - Deep Description

 A personal portfolio website is a web-based project designed to showcase an individual's skills, experience, and projects.
 It serves as an online resume and branding tool, allowing users to present their professional profile in a structured and visually appealing manner.